OluwaFunmibiOmotayo/Gender-Trend-of-Labor-Force-Employment-and-Unemployment-across-World-Bank-Regions-SubSahara-Africa/README.md

-# Modeling the Determinants of Diabetes and Prediabetes using Logistics and Baseline Logit Model
+# Visualizations of the Gender Trend of Labor Force, Employment and Unemployment across World Bank Regions- SubSahara Africa
 ## Project Overview
 This project seeks to understand
 - How do male and female labor force participation rates differ across global regions, and which regions exhibit the largest gender disparities?